 Your case should appear with a link on the right-hand side of the screen that reads ‘Upload Document’.

 When prompted, browse through your computer files for the desired documents to submit:

 - use accurate short descriptions in the comment area

-Allow at least one business day for processing before submitted evidence is documented as received and appears on the file.
+Allow at least one full business day for processing before expecting documents or evidence submitted online or in-person to appear on the file.